 - The cue can be closer to level (not elevated) with a follow shot as compared to a draw shot with the same cue clearance above the rail.
 This will result in less swerve when the CB is hit slightly off center (although, see squirt/swerve cue elevation effects).

-- When the CB is hit slightly off center, net CB deflection (the net effect of squirt and swerve, AKA “squerve”) can be less with a follow shot vs. a draw shot.
+- When the CB is hit slightly off center, net CB deflection (the net effect of squirt and swerve, AKA “squerve”) can be less with a higher tip than a lower tip.

-- The slowing drag effect of a draw shot increases the effect of the sidespin off the rail.
+- The slowing drag effect of a lower-tip shot increases the effect of the sidespin, which can affect OB throw and rebound angles off rails.
 Both follow and draw shots will have the same amount of sidespin for the same amount of offset from the vertical centerline; but with a draw shot, the CB will be moving slower at the rail causing the sidespin to alter the rebound angle more.

 - With a cut shot, there is less throw (and possible cling/skid/kick) for a follow shot, as compared to a stun shot (see follow throw effects).